 LWVEF urges Leagues to take the following steps to ensure voters are ready for Election Day and are able to overcome any problems they encounter at the polls.

 1. Help Get out the Vote!
 Follow up with people you’ve registered, as well as your broader social/professional networks, to encourage them to show up on Election Day.
 Share VOTE411.org so voters can find out when and where to vote, who will be on their ballot, and more.
-We will provide sample get-out-the-vote email and phone scripts shortly via the Leaders’ Update.
+For help, see our sample get-out-the-vote email and phone scripts.

 2. Consider a poll worker or poll monitoring program.
 Check in with your local elections official to see if poll workers are still needed for Election Day.
 If possible, help recruit League volunteers to serve as poll workers or poll monitors.
 Sign up to participate in the national Election Protection volunteer poll monitoring program here, if you live in one of the states listed.
 If not, consider creating your own program to identify and help voters overcome issues at the polls, then share the results of your observations with elections officials to bring about better practices in the future.
 Look at these helpful materials from our Wisconsin and Tennessee Leagues, including tips to help you get started, a sample on-site questionnaire to record what observers see, and a sample report to share with officials following Election Day.